Sud Ouest (newspaper)

 Sud Ouest ([syd wɛst]; South West) is a daily French newspaper, the second largest regional daily in France in terms of circulation.
 It was created in Bordeaux, on August 29, 1944, by Jacques Lemoine, as a successor to La Petite Gironde.
 In 1949, the Sunday edition, Sud Ouest Dimanche was launched.
-Sud Ouest covers the Gironde, the Charente, the Charente-Maritime, the Dordogne, the Pyrénées Atlantiques and the Lot et Garonne départements.
+Sud Ouest covers the Gironde, the Charente, the Charente-Maritime, the Dordogne, the Lot et Garonne, the Landes and the Pyrénées Atlantiques départements.
 It is owned by the Groupe Sud Ouest, which was directed by Jacques Lemoine from 1944 to 1968, and by his son Jean-François Lemoine from 1968 to 2001.
 The president of the group since February 2008 has been Pierre Jeantet.
 80% of the group belongs to the Lemoine family, 10% to the journalists, and the remaining 10% to the staff.